Get Real-World Experience

 Real funds, real students, real results.

 The CFE was one of the first student-managed portfolios in the country.
-Our students and professional advisors are responsible for a small capitalization growth fund and a fixed income fund that combine for an asset total of approximately $35 million.
+Our students and professional advisors are responsible for a small capitalization growth fund and a fixed income fund that combine for an asset total of over $50 million.
 That figure puts CFE in the top three student-managed investment funds in the world, based on assets under management.

 Here are examples of other experiential learning projects in the MS in Finance program: